andrico1234/a2k/packages/stack/README.md

 # Stack

-Renders immediate child components as a vertical stack
+Renders immediate child components as a vertical stack.
+A2k applies some vertical margin between the elements.

 ## Quick Start